 Samuels Library, Incorporated ("the Library") is a Virginia nonprofit corporation.
 Its purpose is to operate a public library serving the Town of Front Royal and Warren County, Virginia.
-The Library's major sources of income are from Warren County, the Town of Front Royal and Virginia State Aid.
+The Library's major sources of income are from Warren County and Virginia State Aid.